 Scientists around the world are working towards effectively managing the COVID-19 pandemic.
 Developments are being made daily as we learn more about this virus.
-A team at the Harvard T. H. Chan School of Public Health is tracking these developments in fourteen priority areas at covidpathforward.com.
-Here are five key developments to watch, as of mid-July 2020.
+Here are five key developments to watch, as of January 2021.

-More and more scientists have found that airborne transmission plays a key role in the spread of COVID-19.
-Recently, 239 scientists sent an open letter to the World Health Organization calling for the organization to revise its recommendations to include this transmission method.
+In July 2020, 239 scientists sent an open letter to the World Health Organization (WHO) calling for the organization to revise its recommendations to include this transmission method.
 The letter cited a large body of evidence that SARS-CoV-2 is present and infectious in small airborne droplets.
-In response, the WHO updated its guidelines to include the possibility of airborne transmission indoors, in crowds, or in poorly ventilated spaces.
-The significance of airborne transmission reinforces the need for mask wearing and Healthy Building controls such as ventilation and filtration of indoor air to reduce the risk of viral transmission.
+In response, the WHO updated its guidelines to include the possibility of airborne transmission indoors, in crowds, or in poorly ventilated spaces, and the US Centers for Disease Control and Prevention (CDC) also acknowledged that airborne transmission can occur.